Sara Price

-Sara Price (born September 2, 1992) is an American racing driver, having competed in motocross, rallying, the X Games, Stadium Super Trucks and Extreme E. She currently races in Extreme E for Chip Ganassi Racing.
+Sara Michelle Price (born September 2, 1992) is an American racing driver, having competed in motocross, rallying, the X Games, Stadium Super Trucks and Extreme E.

 Price has won 17 national motocross championships and she has medaled in the X Games.
 She hails from Southern California and has been racing since the age of 8.

 Racing career

 In 2010, Price became first female factory supported motocross racer to race for Monster Energy Kawasaki Racing.
-Over the next few years, Price raced for Monster Energy Kawasaki and medaled several times at the X Games before transitioning to racing off road.
+Over the next few years, Price raced for Monster Energy Kawasaki and medaled several times at the X Games before transitioning to racing off-road.
 Price placed first at the 2013 Elsinore Grand Prix and won the Terracross Championship in 2015.

 In 2016, Price won the Off-road Motorsports Hall of Fame Rising Star Award in the UTV, MX, and ATV Category.

 Price made her debut in Stadium Super Trucks at the 2016 Honda Indy Toronto race weekend, becoming the first female driver to compete in the series.
 The following year, she ran the season finale at Lake Elsinore Diamond.
 Price did not return to the series until 2020, racing at the Adelaide 500 race weekend.